blue-luke/ckad-exercises/b.multi_container_pods.md

 ### Create a Pod with two containers, both with image busybox and command "echo hello; sleep 3600".
 Connect to the second container and run 'ls'

+k run pod --image=busybox --restart=Never --dry-run=client -o yaml --command -- /bin/sh -c "echo hello; sleep 3600" >>
+./files/2.yaml

+Then I created a 2nd container

+An issue with the restart policy

+k exec -it -- /bin/sh
+The -- means that args are following.
+Knowledge is coming full circle

 <details><summary>show</summary>
 <p>